marcglasberg/fast_immutable_collections/README.md

 and then you publish it manually.
-In contrast, `fast_immutable_collections` does have a valid intermediate state (unflushed) which you can use as a valid collection, and then it publishes automatically (flushes) after the async gap.
+In contrast, `fast_immutable_collections` does have a valid intermediate state (unflushed) which you can use as a valid collection, and then it publishes automatically (flushes) after the async gap (when so configured).

 As discussed, the default is to have auto-flush turned on, but you can turn it off.
 If you leave it on, you can tweak the `flushFactor` for lists, sets and maps.